martinkearn/Content/Blogs/The joy and frustration of Azure Logic Apps.md

 ---
-title: When to use Azure Logic Apps vs Azure Functions
+title: The joy and frustration of Azure Logic Apps
 author: Martin Kearn
-description: Azure Logic Apps are very powerful, but they are also very frustrating, especially if you are new to them.
+description: Azure Logic Apps are very powerful, but they are also very frustrating; especially if you are new to them.
 This article will talk through some of my observations building serverless applications with Logic Apps
 image: https://news.microsoft.com/uploads/2016/09/Cloud-Security.jpg
 thumbnail: https://news.microsoft.com/uploads/2016/09/Cloud-Security.jpg
 type: article